-Carl V. Gorsuch was born on Nov.
-22, 1891 at Bidwell, Fayette County, PA, the son of Richard M. and Martha (Minerd) Gorsuch.
+Carl Vincent Gorsuch was born on Nov.
+22, 1891 at Nicolay, Fayette County, PA, the son of Richard M. and Martha (Minerd) Gorsuch.
 He grew up in the mountains of Nicolay, a town that no longer exists along the border of Fayette and Somerset Counties.

-At the age of 22, in a ceremony held in Draketown, Somerset County in June 1914, Carl married 17-year-old Edna May Conn (1897-1927), daughter of Rush and Mary Jane "Molly" (Phillippi) Conn of Draketown, of the family of Eliah "Eli" and Nancy (King) Conn.
+At the age of 22, in a ceremony held in Draketown, Somerset County in June 1914, Carl married a distant Younkin cousin, 17-year-old Edna May Conn (1897-1927), daughter of Rush and Mary Jane "Molly" (Phillippi) Conn of Draketown, of the family of Eliah "Eli" and Nancy (King) Conn.
 Rev. J.S.
 Boyd led the nuptials.
 At the time of marriage, Carl lived at Nicolay and worked as a laborer.
 News of the union was reported in the Connellsville Weekly Courier.

-They went on to produce three children -- Kirkland R. Gorsuch, Mary Jane Gorsuch and Leah C. Gorsuch.
+They went on to produce three children -- Kirkland Richard Gorsuch, Mary Jane Gorsuch and Leah C. Gorsuch.

 In August 1924, Carl and his mother, sister Edna Hyatt and brothers Richard and Charles, were among a crowd of 82 who attended the annual Minerd-Miner Reunion held at Lincoln's grove, near the Western Maryland Railroad Station in Confluence, Somerset County.
 In an article about the reunion, the Meyersdale Republican reported: "A very successful and pleasant reunion of the Minard family was held ...
 A fine picnic dinner was partaken of at 12:30 p.m., after L.L.
 Mountain invoked a blessing."
 In the article the family name was misspelled as "Gorsage."

-The photo seen here was taken at Reading Mines near Stoyestown, Somerset County.
+The photo seen here was taken at Reading Mines near Stoystown, Somerset County.
 Carl poses with his mother and daughters Leah and Mary Jane and nephew Robert Zearfoss.

 Sadly, Edna was afflicted with cancer of her uterus.
 She died at age 29, on March 29, 1927, and was buried in the International Order of odd Fellows Cemetery in Rockwood.

-Carl outlived Edna by some 37 years, and made his home on Water Street in Hooversville.
+Carl outlived his bride by some 37 years, and made his home on Water Street in Hooversville.

 Afflicted with heart disease, Carl was admitted to Somerset Community Hospital, where he died at the age of 72 on Jan.
 28, 1964.